Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/objectmodel/OptionEnums.md

 ### 📊 Marital Status

-<small>Items in this list are based on the HL7 standard here: http://terminology.hl7.org/CodeSystem/v3-MaritalStatus </small>
+<small>Items in this list are based on the HL7 standard here: <a href=http://terminology.hl7.org/CodeSystem/v3-MaritalStatus>HL7 Coding: Marital Status</a></small>

 | Id | Value | Description
 | -- | -- | --